protocolguild/documentation/docs/03-donate.md

 Protocol Guild's long-term mission is to make contributing to Ethereum L1 R&D economically rational on a risk-adjusted basis, while avoiding capture.
 To get there, we aim to normalize that projects built on Ethereum donate 1% of their native token to the Protocol Guild.
 You can read about the Protocol Guild Pledge [here](https://www.protocolguild.org/blog/20240130-protocol-guild-pledge).

 Projects taking the pledge can donate their tokens into the below 4-year vesting contracts.
-Please [reach out to us](https://calendly.com/vecchiarelli-peter/30min) before making a pledge donation, so that we can help coordnate a test transaction first.
+Please [reach out to us](https://calendly.com/vecchiarelli-peter/30min) before making a pledge donation, so that we can help coordinate a test transaction first.

 ### Mainnet
 -  4-Year Vesting Contract: [0x25941dc771bb64514fc8abbce970307fb9d477e9](https://app.splits.org/accounts/0x25941dc771bb64514fc8abbce970307fb9d477e9/)